 To be honest, I haven’t figured out which direction I want to go with my photography yet.
 I really enjoy a lot of different genres and mainly feel that I have not explored enough to make a decision in the first place.
-Besides that, I never really know which way to go in the first place!

 So I asked my friend Keren if I could come over and photograph in her house.
 Keren and Dan have 4 kids, of which one 5 month old cute baby.
 Here is a selection of the photographs.
 It seriously was a lot of fun and I feel this is an area that I want to explore more.

 I notice how much I enjoy photo journalist projects.
 It’s a matter of getting a good picture in a really short amount of time, get it to the journalist in an even shorter amount of time and being able to let the image stand out compared to the ones taken on the iphone!

 It has been quite some time since I posted something on my learning blog.
 Not because I have not been working and photographing though!
 I have been involved with an educational and health care program at a local school in a village in the north of India, Belsar.
 I was asked to photograph the school and the children while they were visited by a number of doctors to check their general health.
 I had a lovely time and was really fortunate to have beautiful light the entire time!
 Here’s a compilation of the work I did.

 I feel at my best photographing events and things in which I don’t have to direct too much.
 I find that I have a good eye for finding light and composition instead of creating it.
 I need to work on that, but it is nice to realize that I have strengths in catching the right moment and connecting with my subjects.

 A few weeks ago I was asked to document Project Why, an NGO in New Delhi that provides after school care to underprivileged children.
 Most children come from poor families, live in slums and go to schools where they are beaten and quality of education is very low.